ualib/agda-algebras/algebras_in_lean.rst

 We start with the **type of operation symbols**, which depends on our semantic notion of **arity**, also captured by a type.

-Argument lists that are passed to operations are represented by tuples which are simply functions, say, of type ``β → α``, where ``β`` is the **arity type** of the operation to which the tuple will be passed as an argument list.
+Argument lists that are passed to operations are represented by tuples which are simply functions of type ``β → α``, say, where ``β`` is the **arity type** of the operation to which the tuple will be passed as argument.

-Heuristically, it's fine to think of ``|β|`` as the "number" of arguments the operation takes, but the implementation is much more general than that.
+Heuristically, it's fine to think of ``|β|`` as the "number" of arguments the operation takes, but the implementation is more general than that.
 In particular, there is no reason to restrict the arity type to be a finite set, *a priori*.

 An **operation** takes a tuple (or, list of "arguments") of type ``β → α`` and returns an element of type ``α``.
 Here, ``α`` is the type on which the operation is defined.